 India commenced inflation targeting 'formally' in February 2015 when an agreement between the GoI and the RBI was signed related to it-the Agreement on Monetary Policy Framework.
-The agreement provides the aim of inflation targeting in this way - "it is essential to have a modern monetary framework to meet the challenge of an increasingly complex economy.
-Whereas the objective of monetary policy is to primarily maintain price stability, while keeping in mind the objective of growth."
+The agreement provides the aim of inflation targeting in this way-'it is essential to have a modern monetary framework to meet the challenge of an increasingly complex economy.
+Whereas the objective of monetary policy is to primarily maintain price stability, while keeping in mind the objective of growth.'
 The highlights of the agreement is as given below:

-1. The RBI will aim to bring CPI-C Inflation below 6 per cent by January 2016.
-The
+- 1. The RBI will aim to bring CPI-C Inflation below 6 per cent by January 2016.
+The target for financial year 2016-17 and all subsequent years shall be 4 per cent with a band of +/- 2 per cent (it means the 'healthy range of inflation' to be 2-6 per cent). - 2.
+RBI to publish the Operating Target(s) and establish an Operating Procedure of monetary policy to achieve the target.
+Any change in the operating target(s) and operating procedure in response to evolving macro-financial conditions shall also be published. - 3.
+Every six months, the RBI to publish a document explaining: - (a) Source of inflation; - (b) Forecasts of inflation for the period between six to eighteen months from the date of the publication of the document; and - 4.
+The RBI shall be seen to have failed to meet the target if inflation is: - 36.
+Samuelson and Nordhaus, Economics, p.
+723.

-- Target for financial year 2016-17 and all subsequent years shall be 4 per cent with a band of +/- 2 per cent (it means the 'healthy range of inflation' to be 2-6 per cent). - 2.
-RBI to publish the Operating Target (s) and establish an Operating Procedure of Monetary Policy to achieve the Target.
-Any change in the operating target (s) and operating procedure in response to eveolving macro-financial conditions shall also be published. - 3.
-Every six months, the RBI to publish a document explaining: - (a) Source of Inflation; - (b) Forecasts of Inflation for the period between six to eighteen months from the date of the publication of the document; and - 4.
-The RBI shall be seen to have failed to meet the Target if inflation is: - (a) More than 6 per cent for three consecutive quarters for the financial year 2015-16 and all subsequent years. - (b) Less than 2 per cent for three consecutive quarters in 2016-17 and all subsequent years. - 5.
-If the RBI fails to meet the target it shall set out in a report to the GoI: - (a) the reasons for its failure to achieve the Target under set in this agreement; - (b) remedial actions proposed to be taken by the RBI; and - (c) an estimate of the time-period within which the Target would be achieved pursuant to timely implementation of proposed remedial actions.
+- (a) More than 6 per cent for three consecutive quarters for the financial year 2015-16 and all subsequent years. - (b) Less than 2 per cent for three consecutive quarters in 2016-17 and all subsequent years. - 5.
+If the RBI fails to meet the target it shall set out in a report to the GoI: - (a) the reasons for its failure to achieve the target under set in this agreement; - (b) remedial actions proposed to be taken by the RBI; and - (c) an estimate of the time-period within which the target would be achieved pursuant to timely implementation of proposed remedial actions. - 6.
+Any dispute regarding the interpretation or implementation of the agreement to be resolved between the Governor, RBI and the GoI.